apostrophecms/docs/docs/reference/modules/page.md

 ### `async archive(req, _id)`

 The `archive()` method moves a page, identified by its unique `_id`, into the page tree's archive section.
-It returns and object with two properties: `parentSlug`, the slug of the page's former parent; and `changed`, an array of objects with `_id` and `slug` properties, identifying all child pages of the moved page that were also archived.
+It returns an object with two properties: `parentSlug`, the slug of the page's former parent; and `changed`, an array of objects with `_id` and `slug` properties, identifying all child pages of the moved page that were also archived.

 ### `async publish(req, draft, options)`